 Pick up some smaller bottles

 When doing the online WSET Level 1 in Spirits, you will need to do a “spirits tasting”.
 What this means is you will need to source some spirit samples to taste and evaluate for appearance, nose and palate.
 For Level 1 Spirits, WSET recommends a minimum of 10 samples for your spirits tasting.
-The program specification lists on page 13 the following spirits for you to explore and evaluate.
+The program specification has been updated for 2021 and lists on page 13 the following spirits for you to explore and evaluate.
 Here we have

 - Straight Bourbon